Dr Rosalind Tratt

 - Plant identification in the field.
 Habitat survey and mapping.

 I teach on a variety of DLL Foundation Programme modules including Introduction to Natural Sciences, Foundations of Biology and Foundations of Geography.

 - O'Reilly, J. O'Reilly, C. & Tratt, R. (2012).
 Field guide to Sphagnum mosses in bogs.
 Field Studies Council Publications, Telford.

 - Rodrigues, A.S.L.
 Tratt, R. Wheeler, B.D.
 Gaston, K.J.
 (1999).
 The performance of existing networks of conservation areas in representing biodiversity.
 Proceedings of the Royal Society of London B 266: 1453-1460

-- In addition to these publications, Ros has contributed to numerous un-published reports for Natural England, Environment Agency and Wildlife Trusts.
+- In addition to these publications, I have contributed to numerous un-published reports for Natural England, Environment Agency and Wildlife Trusts.